thekubebuddy/Kubernetes/gcp-filestore-csi-driver-deployment/README.md

 kubectl apply -k samples/
 ```

-If all works well then the sample nginx webserver will be mounted on the filestore pvc as well as at backend the filestore instance will be created.
-As shown below
+If all works well then the sample nginx webserver will be mounted on the filestore pvc as well as at backend the filestore instance pv   will be created.
+As shown below in the below console & terminal screenshot

 ![terminal](screenshots/terminal.png)

 ![console](screenshots/console.png)